“The ‘macho’ culture masked my pain. Now the chance to help just one person drives me” – Russell Stilwell

-We at BoxHuman take time to celebrate humans who are inspiring, helping and bringing light within the world.
-We do this in order to rebalance some of the negative messages we often hear, see and receive on a daily basis.
+We at BoxHuman take time to celebrate humans who are inspiring, helping, and bringing light to the world.
+We do this in order to rebalance some of the negative messages we often hear, see, and receive on a daily basis.
 We met up with one of these amazing individuals…

 Hi Russell, thank you for speaking to us, let’s get to know you!
 Can you please tell us a little bit about you and what you do?

-I am now the Founder and Managing Director of three companies: RSE Building Services, RSE Technologies and Construction Wise Minds, after first starting my own company in 2004.
+I am now the Founder and Managing Director of three companies: RSE Building Services, RSE Technologies, and Construction Wise Minds, after first starting my own company in 2004.
 I’ve worked very much from the ground-up, meeting exceptional colleagues and clients whilst now turning over £12m annually, as I’ve continued to develop my skills and leadership qualities.
-Although, above all else I am father to Harrison and Poppy and husband to Deb.
+Although, above all else, I am the father to Harrison and Poppy and husband to Deb.

-However, this success has not come without struggle; a dysfunctional upbringing, personal trauma and experiences encountered at the sharp end of a toughened and ‘macho’ UK construction sector contributed to mental health difficulties which loomed over me for years…
+However, this success has not come without struggle; a dysfunctional upbringing, personal trauma, and experiences encountered at the sharp end of a toughened and ‘macho’ UK construction sector contributed to mental health difficulties that loomed over me for years.

 This journey inspired me to co-found ‘Constructionwise’, an education enrichment initiative that’s been created to connect local educational establishments with construction programmes.
 I hope to connect young people with satisfying, purposeful opportunities at an early age, creating a new generation of resilient, employable construction professionals with advanced capabilities.
 An opportunity that I feel would have propelled my progress, I feel it’s crucial that we support young people without restriction, encouraging them to pursue any appropriate path.